magento/devdocs/guides/v1.0/m2devgde/rest/rest-overview.md

 All service REST calls are specified by the service's `app/code/[Vendor]/[Module]/etc/webapi.xml`.
 Inputs and return values are defined in the respective service data objects and builders.

-This topic discusses generally how to make a REST call; for step-by-step details, see <a href="{{ site.baseurl }}guides/v1.0/m2devgde/rest/rest-ff-rest-client.html">How-To&mdash;Using the Firefox REST Client to Create a Customer</a>.
+This topic discusses generally how to make a REST call; for step-by-step details, see <a href="{{ site.gdeurl }}m2devgde/rest/rest-ff-rest-client.html">How-To&mdash;Using the Firefox REST Client to Create a Customer</a>.

 To make a REST call for the Customer service: